gelliravi/django-match-maker/README.md

 Django Match Maker
 ==================

+You can visit a hosted version of this site at https://playerpointer.com

 There are literally hundreds of public basketball courts in Singapore.
 I have three in close walking distance, yet I often end up playing all alone.
 This app aims to solve that problem: